NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

         --remove-outliers-params '75.0 3.0 10 10'    \
         --min-triangulation-angle 5.0                \
         --ip-per-tile 500                            \
+        --matches-per-tile 500                       \
         --max-pairwise-matches 6000                  \
         --image-list $dir/images.txt                 \
         --camera-list $dir/cameras.txt               \
         --mapprojected-data-list $dir/map_images.txt \
         -o ba/run

-Here we assumed a minimum triangulation convergence angle of 15 degrees between the two sets of cameras (:numref:`stereo_pairs`).
+Here we assumed a minimum triangulation convergence angle of 5 degrees between the two sets of cameras (:numref:`stereo_pairs`).
 See :numref:`pbs_slurm` for how to set up the computing nodes needed for ``--nodes-list``.

+We use ``--ip-detect-method 1`` to detect interest points.
+This invokes the SIFT feature detection method, which is more accurate than the default ``--ip-detect-method 0``.
+See :numref:`jitter_ip` for more information on interest point matches.

 We could have used a ground constraint above, but since we only need the interest points and not the camera poses, it is not necessary.
 The default